Why the results can’t simply be translated

 Climate Footprint of Furniture – One Common Language

-The project is developing a shared conceptual tool aimed at enhancing understanding and enabling comparison of climate footprints across the furniture industry.
-The goal is to establish a common foundation and clear communication, allowing B2B customers to make informed purchasing decisions—and enabling companies to gain a real competitive advantage based on documented climate performance.
+The project is developing a shared conceptual guideline aimed at enhancing understanding and enabling comparison of climate footprints across the furniture industry.
+The goal is to establish a common foundation and clear communication, allowing B2B customers to make informed purchasing decisions and enabling companies to gain a real competitive advantage based on documented climate performance.

 Read more here